-Your 25(OH)D level will change by seasons if you vary how much time you spend in the sun each season.
+Your 25(OH)D level will change by season if you vary how much time you spend in the sun each season.
 Keep this in mind when scheduling your test.

 What is the treatment for a vitamin D deficiency?

-Vitamin D3 has been shown to be the best choice for supplements.
+Vitamin D3 is the best choice for supplements.
 Vitamin D2 supplements do not raise your levels the same amount as D3 and, in some cases, they have been shown to decrease levels over long-term use.
 Natural sources of vitamin D2 are scarce, and the majority of research has been done using D3 supplements.